adriaangraas/astra-kernelkit/README.md

 # ASTRA KernelKit

-ASTRA KernelKit is an all-Python tomographic reconstruction package, leveraging the tomographic projection kernels of the [ASTRA Toolbox](https://github.com/astra-toolbox/astra-toolbox) using [CuPy](https://cupy.dev/).
+ASTRA KernelKit is an all-Python tomographic reconstruction package, leveraging the GPU-accelerated tomographic projection kernels of the [ASTRA Toolbox](https://github.com/astra-toolbox/astra-toolbox) using [CuPy](https://cupy.dev/).
  - Develop, explore and debug algorithms and projectors with the Python ecosystem.
  - Use CUDA features such as graphs and unified memory for maximum performance.
  - Kernels are compiled during the script with NVRTC and [Jinja2](https://jinja.palletsprojects.com/).
-No complicated builds.
+No complicated build system, and yet easy customization of kernels.
  - Easy to install and integrates well with PyTorch and other GPU frameworks.

 ## Installation